rohitramkumar/GridPicker/README.md

 Usage
 ======

-For a working implementation, see the `/sample` folder
+For a working implementation, see the `/sample` folder.

 Include the widget in your layout.